COVID-19 FAQs For Non-Unionized Employees In Ontario

 An employer cannot force you to undertake a medical assessment such a temperature check.
 However, the Ontario Human Rights Commission has stated that employers who wish to have an employee tested to determine an employee’s capability to perform on the job duties may be permissible under some circumstances.
 In other words, if the employer has a valid reason to ask for a medical assessment and if you wish to keep your job, a COVID-19 test may be within the realm of what is allowed.
 However, employers are not allowed to act in a manner that is unduly intrusive with the employee’s privacy rights and the propriety of any such assessment (including the extent of the information gathered from the employee) ought to be determined on a case by case basis.
 For instance, the Ontario Human Rights Commission advises that the employer should only obtain information that is reasonably necessary to establish the employee’s fitness to perform the job and restrictions that may limit the ability to perform the job, while excluding information that may identify a disability.

-It depends.
+The answer to this question is complicated.
 Fundamental changes to the employment relationship are considered constructive dismissal entitling the employee to compensation.
 However, employees also have to mitigate their loss by accepting alternative forms of employment.
 Sometimes this means that the employee is expected to stay or go back to the former employer.
 On the other hand, if the employee stays too long in a circumstance where it made objective sense to leave, the employer may argue that the employee acquiesced to the new terms and had forgone the right to claim compensation from the employer.
-Each case is unique and facts driven.